Far Cry 4: Release

+Reception

-ReceptionFar Cry 4 received "generally favorable" reviews, according to review aggregator Metacritic.
+Far Cry 4 received "generally favorable" reviews, according to review aggregator website Metacritic.

 The game's story received mixed responses.
-Chris Carter from Destructoid praised the personality of Ajay Ghale, which is "less in-your-face" than that of Far Cry 3's protagonist Jason Brody.
+Chris Carter from Destructoid praised the personality of Ajay Ghale, which is "less in-your-face" than that of Far Cry 3s protagonist Jason Brody.
 He also praised the villain, Pagan Min, who he considered took the spotlight every time he appeared in the game.
-Josh Harmon from Electronic Gaming Monthly thought that the characters in this game had more depth, and that the choices made by players throughout the game were meaningful.
+Nick Tan, from Game Revolution, also praised Min's personality, but he complained that the character appeared too seldom in the game.
+Shacknews reviewer, Steven Wong, however, thought most characters are multilayered and interesting.
+As the examples he gives Pagan Min's chief interrogator, Pagan Min himself, and the main character's mother.
+Josh Harmon from Electronic Gaming Monthly thought that the characters in this game had more depth and that the choices made by players throughout the game were meaningful.
 Aoife Wilson from Eurogamer thought that the game's characters were memorable, but was disappointed by the story.
-Nick Tan, from Game Revolution, also praised Min's personality, but he complained that the character appeared too seldom in the game.
-Shacknews reviewer, however, thinks most characters are multilayered and interesting.
-As the examples he gives Pagan Min's chief interrogator, Pagan Min himself and the main character's mother.
-Jeux Video reviewer liked neither plot, nor the characters, as they wrote: "If the main plot left us a little hungry [...], it is quite sad to note that our Nemesis Pagan also disappointed us" and "The key characters of this episode are unfortunately a little too caricatured and predictable".
+JeuxVideo reviewer liked neither plot nor the characters, as they wrote: "If the main plot left us a little hungry [...], it is quite sad to note that our Nemesis Pagan also disappointed us" and "The key characters of this episode are unfortunately a little too caricatured and predictable".
 Edwin Evans-Thirlwell, writing for GamesRadar, thought that the story grew tiresome as players progressed, even though some of its characters were interesting.
 He further criticized the game's writing, which he thought was lackluster.
 Mike Splechta from GameZone praised the game's voice acting and applauded its storyline, calling it "much more satisfying".

 The game's setting received positive responses.
-Carter thought that the verticality nature of the game's map created obstacles for players when they were traveling between places.
+Carter thought that the vertical nature of the game's map created obstacles for players when they were traveling between places.
 However, he praised the interesting lore and wildlife found within the world, as well as the game's long draw distance.
 Harmon had similar comments, praising the game's graphics and Kyrat's culture.
 Harmon thought that the hilly landscape of the game's world gave players a sense of exploration, and hence made traversal enjoyable.
 Wilson thought, however, that the game's setting was not as compelling as the tropical setting of Far Cry 3.
 Furthermore, she thought that most of the time vast territories in Far Cry 4 are similar everywhere.
 Nevertheless, she praised the Shangri-la section, which, according to her, was one of the exceptions.
 She also notes that what the game "may lack in looks", "it makes up for by being positively stuffed with things to do".
 Matt Bertz from Game Informer praised the game's setting, which he thought was vibrant, varied and rich.
 Ludwig Kietzmann from Joystiq praised the content found within the world, and thought that the world itself was absorbing and interesting.
-ShackNews reviewer liked that as the player travels from southern to northern territories, the music and soldiers change from Indian to Chinese.
+ShackNews reviewer Steven Wong liked that as the player travels from southern to northern territories, the music and soldiers change from Indian to Chinese.